gibsontn/04-2D-Platformer/README.md

 # 2D-Platformer-Character
-A wizard has lost his magic and must traverse the desert and avoid goblins and scorpions in order to get his powerful sorcery back.
+A wizard has lost his magic and must traverse the desert and avoid goblins and scorpions in order to enter a portal where he gets his powerful sorcery back.

 ## Implementation
 Built using Godot 3.4.2